 Nouthetic and biblical counseling continue this theme in the present day although the heat isn’t as hot as that which is directed at CRT.
 Psychology will no longer bring down civilization; CRT surely will.

 Let’s face it, much of what is taught in any academically sound Christian university requires comfort with a host of concepts that make CRT look tame.
 I don’t know how long we can hold on before the whole of Christian academia is routed by the worldview warriors.
 Before long, we will be engaged in a multifront war.
 When will the theistic evolutionists have to run for cover?
 Will Freudian psychoanalysis or Rogerian therapy once again be theories that dare not speak their names in Christian circles?

 I remember when truth was truth and the mission of the Christian professor was to find it wherever she/he could.
-Mine for gold, spoil the Egyptians, all truth is God’s truth; those phrases meant something.
-Common grace allowed non-Christian image bearers to find and articulate truth even while beginning with faulty assumptions.
+Mine for gold, spoil the Egyptians, all truth is God’s truth; those phrases meant something to Christians operating in academia.
+Common grace allowed non-Christian image bearers to find and articulate truth even while beginning with assumptions incompatible with Christian theology.
 Now, apparently, Christian profs are supposed to put on a hazmat suit if there is a whiff of the world on ideas and claims that are not manifestly Christian.
-Best just to keep socially and academically distant from that stuff.
+Best to keep socially and academically distant from that stuff.

 What I am getting at is that CRT isn’t any more troubling than other things we teach in psychology and the other social sciences.
 If there is something wrong with evaluating CRT and using aspects of it when it is valuable, then there won’t be much of a social science curriculum left when CRT critics continue their work on the rest of our majors.